 Social media is labor intensive, but if you have an urgent issue like this one, you drop everything to get it done and done as well as possible the first time around.

-What is your follow-up plan for all these new Facebook fans that you have engaged?
+What is your follow-up plan for all these new Facebook fans who you have engaged?

 BH: I’ve been managing the fan page for over a year now and it continues to grow.
 CSPF has, on average, a 15.5% month-over-month fan “connection” growth.